SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 The deeper everyone's vested interests are, the better the project will go.

-Ideally, you want to know and be aligning motivations even before the project begins.
+Ideally, you want to know and align the motivations of your team even before the project begins.
 They should factor into the team you assemble.
 But, as long as the motivations are aligned, it doesn't matter as much if that happens during team formation, or during the project.

 ---